datrs/bitfield-rle/README.md

   b = bit
 ```

-If the last bit is *not* set then a header represents an uncompressed bit
+If the last bit is set to `0` then a header represents an uncompressed bit
 sequence.

 ```txt